The Best Protein Intake Calculator

 Why is the AGN Roots Protein Calculator better than the typical recommended “Daily Value” seen on food and supplement labels?

-Until January 2021, the Daily Values you see on food and nutrition product labels are still primarily based on the values developed in 1968.
+Until January 2021, the Daily Values printed on food and nutrition product labels were anachronistic and stale from their 1968 origin.

-To understand more in detail about the history of our severely outdated dietary & nutrition guidance of the FDA, we put together a high-level timeline around the history of the recommended “Daily Values” (DV) you see on all Nutrition Facts Paneling.
-The history and origin of “DV” are quite interesting going back to WWII.
+The history of "DV" is pretty interesting, going back to WWII.
+To understand more in detail about the history of our severely outdated dietary & nutrition guidance of the FDA, we put together a timeline to highlight the progression of this "DV" metric that, in the age of individualism, is now completely worthless.

 - 1941 - The advent of Recommended Dietary Allowances (RDAs) by the Food & Nutrition Board became adopted to provide superior nutrition for civilians and military personnel, so they included a "margin of safety".
 Because of food rationing during the war, the food guides created by government agencies to direct citizens' nutritional intake also took food availability into account.